-P- FITN1003 Physical Training 1 and P- FITN1005 Physical Training 2
+(P- FITN1003 Physical Training 1 or P- PFPR1006 Fitness for Policing and Lifestyle Management 1) and (P- FITN1005 Physical Training 2 or P- PFPR1009 Fitness & Lifestyle Mgmt 2)

 GNED2016 Social Psychology 42.0 Hours

 This course provides students with a working knowledge of the central theories and everyday applications of social psychology.
 Students explore the ways in which others affect our personal and professional lives by focusing on both classic and contemporary studies in social perception, cognition, influence, interpersonal attraction, race relations, and aggression.
 As a result, social psychology provides students with sound insights to help them understand and manage their interpersonal relationships in both work and social life.